Ballylesson: Places of interest

-The Giant's Ring, a neolithic henge monument in state care, is between Edenderry and Ballylesson.
+The Giant's Ring, a Neolithic henge monument in state care, is between Edenderry and Ballylesson.

+Ballylesson the home of golf’s Future.

+As of 2024, talks have been ongoing to bring golf to Ballylesson with the relocation of Balmoral Golf Club.

 Religion

 The Holy Trinity Church in Ballylesson is a listed building, built in 1788 and consecrated in 1789.
 It has a square tower at the west end with pinnacles at the corners of the tower.
 The tower also contains a set of eight change-ringing bells, the heavier five of which date to 1791, and were cast by the famous Rudhall foundry, in Gloucester.